mamounek/stedi-gtm-company/README.md

-# Stedi GTM Data Pipeline
+# Stedi GTM Data Pipeline - Take-Home Assignment

 A comprehensive data pipeline for generating realistic sales and marketing data for a healthcare API platform (Stedi).
 This project simulates the complete customer journey from company discovery through deal closure and billing, incorporating AI-powered enrichment and realistic business logic.